Corruption at the top

 A better society

-At this point in his narrative I began to think of the better society we hoped to fashion in Scotland, a small country like Iceland or Norway, its government and institutions easily held to account if corruption dared to breathe.
+At this point I began to think of the better society we hoped to fashion in Scotland, a small country like Iceland or Norway, its government and institutions easily held to account if corruption dared to breathe, assuming we have the power do so so.

 “The freedom of expression that you enjoy is not to be taken for granted and there is always somebody who fights for it and if it’s not you it’s somebody else in your place.
 I consider myself lucky that I was not killed.
 When you start telling these stories you know that your life is at stake, you know you might be killed, but what scares you the most is defamation.”